john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     (4 + 4) * 4:
     32

 NOW we have a real program.
 It has a `main` function, so we can execute it from the commandline.
-It has a function in it, that we use in the `main` function.
+It includes other functions that we use in the `main` function.
 We have even commented our functions.
 This little file could serve as a blueprint for a lot of the Python work you do.

 ## Importing From Your Module